 The 2023 – 2024 class is currently meeting virtually.
 The 2023 – 2024 classes will be held in a virtual format in the fall of 2023 – spring 2024.

 Applications are ongoing and placed on a waiting list for Massachusetts.
 Application to the Black Addictions Counselor Education consists of the following:

 □ Part 3 – Participate in a Personal Interview.

 Due to demand and a growing waiting list, there is limited space for this program.
 The program will give priority to individuals who submit complete applications with letters of recommendation promptly.

-ACCEPTANCE NOTIFICATION: After a potential participant submits the application and two (2) letters of recommendation, an appointment will be scheduled with the Program Director.
+ACCEPTANCE NOTIFICATION: After a potential participant submits the application, resume, and two (2) letters of recommendation, an appointment will be scheduled with the Program Director.
 Acceptance decisions are made on an individual basis.
 As soon as decisions are made, candidates will be notified in writing.